devassistant/devassistant/docs/user_documentation.rst

 You can do that from DevAssistant itself.
 If you want Flask related Assistants, you can run::

-   $ da pkg serach flask
+   $ da pkg search flask
    python - Python assistants (library, Django, Flask, GTK3)

 ``da`` is the short form of ``devassistant``.
 You can use either of them, but ``da`` is preferred.